Cultures in Conflict: Latin American Novels of the 20th and 21st Centuries|

 Aníbal Jarkowski (Argentina), EL TRABAJO (2007)

-Four 4-5 page papers.
+Three 4-5 page papers, in addition to weekly reaction papers.
 All assignments will involve close reading of texts and contextualization.

 |Additional Requirements and/or Comments: |

-This class is intended for students who have completed SPAN221 or the equivalent.
+This class is intended for students who have completed SPAN221 with a B- or better or the equivalent.
 SPAN226 is recommended but not required.
 Readings, written assignments, and class discussion will be in Spanish.

 |Drop/Add Enrollment Requests|